-Impairment of goodwill
+Estimated impairment of goodwill

-Determining whether goodwill is impaired requires an estimation of the value in use of the CGU to which goodwill has been allocated.
-The value in use calculation requires the directors to estimate the future cash flows expected to arise from the CGU and a suitable discount rate in order to calculate the present value.
-Where the actual future cash flows are less than expected, a material impairment loss may arise.
+Determining whether goodwill is impaired requires an estimation of the recoverable amounts of the CGU to which goodwill has been allocated which is higher of the value in use or fair value less costs of disposal.
+The value in use calculation requires the Group to estimate the future cash flows expected to arise from the CGU and a suitable discount rate in order to calculate the present value.
+Where the actual future cash flows are less than expected, a material impairment loss or future impairment loss may arise.

-As at 31 December 2020, the carrying amount of goodwill was approximately HK\$24,742,000 (2019: HK\$27,192,000).
-An impairment loss on goodwill of approximately HK\$3,218,000 (2019: HK\$9,980,000) was recognised during the year ended 31 December 2020.
+As at 31 December 2021, the carrying amount of goodwill was approximately HK\$nil (2020: HK\$24,742,000).
+An impairment loss on goodwill of approximately HK\$24,742,000 (2020: HK\$3,218,000) was recognised during the year ended 31 December 2021.
 Details of the impairment assessment are set at in note 17 to the consolidated financial statements.